apache/carbondata/docs/index/secondary-index-guide.md

   table pruning will be based on the SI output, which helps in giving the faster query results with better pruning.

-  Secondary Index table can be create with below syntax
+  Secondary Index table can be created with the below syntax

    ```
    CREATE INDEX [IF NOT EXISTS] index_name